tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/操作指南/扩容云硬盘/扩容云硬盘_intl_en.md

 ## Overview
 A cloud disk is an expandable storage device on cloud.
 After a cloud disk is created, you can expand its capacity at any time to increase its storage capacity without losing any data in it.
 After a cloud disk is expanded, you need to either assign its expanded capacity to an existing partition, or format it into an independent new partition.
 For more information, see [Extending Partitions and File Systems (Windows)](https://intl.cloud.tencent.com/document/product/362/31601) or [Determining the Expansion Method](https://intl.cloud.tencent.com/document/product/362/39995).
 >!MBR partition supports disk with a maximum capacity of 2 TB.
-When you partition disk with a capacity greater than 2 TB, we recommend that you create and mount a new data disk and use the GPT partition format to copy data.
+When you partition disk with a capacity greater than 2 TB, we recommend that you create and attach a new data disk and use the GPT partition format to copy data.

 ## Expanding Data Disks
 If the cloud disk is a data disk, you can expand it using the following three methods.
->!If multiple cloud disks of the same capacity and type are mounted to the CVM, you can identify them using the method shown in [Distinguishing data disks](#distinguish).
+>!If multiple cloud disks of the same capacity and type are attached to the CVM, you can identify them using the method shown in [Distinguishing data disks](#distinguish).
 Select a data disk and expand its capacity as instructed below.

 [](id:useCVMConsole)